sileod/xpflow/README.md

 # xpflow

-Did you ever perform experiments by nesting loops ?
-Like this ?
+Did you ever perform experiments by nesting loops like this ? :
 ```python
 args=edict({a:'A'}}